mimiflynn/mern-recipes/README.md

 # Recipes

-A recipe book written in MERN (Mongodb, Express, React, Node).
+A recipe book written in MERN (Mongodb, Express, React, Node) and utilizing Flux and Webpack.

 ## Development